People commonly make mistakes with money – here are some of the most common

 - Forgetting the Non-Monthly Expenses

 Vacations and holidays are some of the largest sources of credit card debt.
 You can easily convert them into monthly expenses by dividing the amount that you usually spend every year by 12.

-You can then have the monthly amounts set aside every month automatically so that funds will always be available when you need them.
+You can then have the monthly amounts set aside automatically so that funds will always be available when you need them.
 While you won’t earn too much at the current interest rates, it is still better than paying interest on credit card debt.